NickGrunert/master-thesis/modules/03_truth_compare.typ

     This means the algorithm still assummes an identity mapping between the two datasets, a property that, as previously discussed, is not wanted.
     A potential solution to this issue is normalization of the data, which would result in the data falling within the full range of 0 to 1.

-    The calculation of cosine similarity on normalized data is analogous to the calculation of the Pearson coefficient @Pearson4 @Pearson2 @Pearson3.
+    The calculation of cosine similarity on normalised data is analogous to the calculation of the Pearson coefficient @Pearson4 @Pearson2 @Pearson3.
     The Pearson coefficient is another metric of linear correlation between two datasets.
     It ranges from -1 to 1, with 1 representing a perfect positive correlation and -1 representing a perfect negative correlation.
     The Pearson coefficient is calculated by taking the covariance of two datasets and dividing it by the product of the standard deviations of said datasets.
 This calculation can be performed using the @formula:pearson function.